jonhoo/mktrayicon/README.md

 `mktrayicon` is a simple proxy program that lets you create and modify system tray icons without having to deal with a graphical toolkit like GTK.

+`mktrayicon` can be used two ways: To create an icon that is controlled by a named pipe or, more simply, to create a non-interactive icon.

-`mktrayicon` expects to be given a name pipe (FIFO) file path when it is started, and you control your status icon by writing to this named pipe. *Note that the pipe should already be created before you call `mktrayicon`*.
+If a FIFO is not provided, mktrayicon will run until killed (e.g., `pkill -f 'mktrayicon.*<ICON>'`).
+If you are using a named pipe (FIFO) to control the icon, *the pipe should already be created before you call `mktrayicon`*.

 Every line written to the pipe should contain a single letter specifying what operation to perform, optionally followed by a space and a parameter to the